Every day we deal with distractions, struggle to concentrate, and do our best not to procrastinate.

 Try some of our favorite Toolkit exercises to build better self-discipline, or give them to your clients to take home and practice.

-Research has demonstrated that, on average, we resist two impulses out of every five that we face daily (Muraven et al., 1999) – in other words, we spend more than half our waking hours trying to resist our urges and impulses.
+On average, we resist two impulses out of every five that we face daily (Muraven, Baumeister, & Tice, 1999).
+In other words, we spend more than half our waking hours trying to resist our urges and impulses.
 When we don’t resist them, statistics suggest that we act on up to 70% of those desires; but when we do resist, we can decrease that figure to as little as 17%.

 By practicing self-control, we can build up our willpower just as we build up fitness by exercising.
-To cite Muraven and colleagues’ figures, we can improve our self-discipline through as little as two weeks of consistent practice.
-So, here’s a worksheet that helps you take it step by step, by performing small acts of self-control in your everyday life.
+To cite Muraven et al.’s (1999) figures, we can improve our self-discipline with as little as two weeks of consistent practice.
+Here’s a worksheet that helps you take it step by step, by performing small acts of self-control in your everyday life.

 Click here to get this exercise from our Positive Psychology Toolkit.

-Here’s an exercise that parents and teachers can use with children who find it tough to control their anger.
-It gives a small description of how anger starts small and grows to become bigger – often harder to control.
-Kids are invited to draw how they think their anger looks in both scenarios.
+Parents and teachers can use this exercise with children who find it tough to control their anger.
+It gives a small description of how anger starts small and grows to become bigger and often harder to control.
+Kids are invited to draw what they think their anger looks like in both scenarios.

 The final page shows a bright red “Stop” signal.
 The instructions ask the child to think of the warning signs that indicate their anger is growing.